ruhaans05/PoliticalBias/README.md

 # PoliticalBias
-PoliticalBias is a machine learning model that returns a bias percentage, leaning toward a particular cause (right or left wing), based on an article inputted by the user.
+PoliticalBias is a group of machine learning models that return a bias percentage, leaning toward a particular cause (right or left wing), based on an article inputted by the user.
+Built using Tensorflow and MLlib.